Bomb-Sniffing Dog, Handler Reunited after Service in Iraq

-MONROE TOWNSHIP, Pa. — A dog that served our country in Iraq for most of his life now he gets to retire with his owner.
+MONROE TOWNSHIP, Pa. -- A dog that served our country in Iraq for most of his life now gets to retire with his owner.

 Troy Sutton of Lumberton, North Carolina, has been in Iraq off and on since 2011 with his dog Ali.
 But when Ali was forced to retire in December due to old age, Sutton was worried they would never see each other again.
 That's until a dog rescue in Herndon stepped in.